Getting Things Done - GTD

 avatar

-Commented about 13 years ago John Leahy
+Commented over 13 years ago John Leahy

 I agree with this argument.
 Having been involved in some discussions recently about appropriate GTD tools it is obvious to me that some are adopting a la carte GTD, and as you say, there is absolutely nothing wrong with that but ... it is not GTD.
 The reason I like Facile Things is precisely that it is faithful to GTD.